A Birder's Guide to Minnesota

 Big Stone County

 p.
-151 – In the Otrey Lake area [site 2], in addition to CR 21, take CR 67 east from 21 and then north to CR 10; Snowy Egret and nesting Western Grebes were present along 67 in 2024.
+151 – In the Otrey Lake area [site 2], in addition to CR 21, take CR 67 east from 21 and then north to CR 10; Snowy Egret and nesting Western Grebes were present along CR 67 in 2024.

 p.
-151 – For the best woodlands at the Big Stone State Park’s Bonanza Unit [see Big Stone Lake section; site 6], drive to the northwest end of the park road to a small “nature center,” and take the loop trail which starts to the left of the building.
+151 – For the best woodlands at the Big Stone State Park’s Bonanza Unit( [see the Big Stone Lake section; site 6], drive to the northwest end of the park road to the small “nature center,” and walk the loop trail which starts to the left of the building.

 p.
 152 – In addition to the entrance road to the state park’s Meadowbrook Unit [also site 6], continue 0.9 mi. southeast on MN 7 to 770th Ave. which also leads to the lake through a good mix of habitats.
 (If traveling generally northwest on MN 7 from Ortonville, 770th is 7.0 miles from the downtown courthouse, the Meadowbrook Unit road is at 7.9 mi., the park overlook at 16.6 mi., and the Bonanza Unit road is 17.8 mi. from the courthouse.)